shopsys/shopsys/docs/upgrade/UPGRADE-unreleased.md

         POSITION_LEFT_SIDEBAR => 'leftSidebar'
         ```
     - remove the use of `is_plugin_data_group` attribute in form extensions or customized twig templates, the functionality was also removed from `form_row` block in `@FrameworkBundle/src/Resources/views/Admin/Form/theme.html.twig`
-- follow instructions in [the separate article](/docs/upgrade/upgrade-instructions-for-read-model-for-product-lists-from-elasticsearch.md) to use Elasticsearch to get data into read model ([#1096](https://github.com/shopsys/shopsys/pull/1096))
 - update your usage of `OrderItemsType` and Twig macros from `@ShopsysFramework/Admin/Content/Order/orderItem.html.twig` ([#1229](https://github.com/shopsys/shopsys/pull/1229))
     - if you haven't customized Twig templates for editing orders in admin or used `OrderItemsType` directly you don't have to do anything
     - change your usage after the macro signatures were modified (unused parameters were removed):